michaelwfc/csapp/docs/chapter 8 Exceptional Control Flow.md

 printf,  sprintf, malloc, exit
 - Unfortunate fact: write is the only async-signal-safe output function

+printf not safe: will deal with some global variables write is safe:

 Async-signal-safe functions are guaranteed to be safe to call from within a signal handler (an interrupt that may be triggered asynchronously during program execution).
 A function is async-signal-safe if it can be executed safely even when an asynchronous signal interrupts the program.